nayaranormanda/youtube-rag-app/README.md

 A Streamlit web application that enables users to ask questions about YouTube videos using Retrieval-Augmented Generation (RAG).
 The app fetches video transcripts, creates embeddings, and uses AI to answer questions based on the video content.

+**Main Purpose**: This project was created to understand and utilize different LangChain components in a practical, real-world application.
+It demonstrates the integration of various LangChain modules including text splitters, vector stores, embeddings, retrievers, prompts, and chains to build a complete RAG system.

 ![Python](https://img.shields.io/badge/python-v3.8+-blue.svg)
 ![Streamlit](https://img.shields.io/badge/streamlit-v1.28+-red.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)